available in Swaziland

 Overview

-Despite being the smallest country in the southern hemisphere, the Kingdom of Swaziland packs a punch with everything it has to offer, brimming with colourful rich culture, laid-back friendly locals, natural beauty and amazing wildllife.
-With a progressive attitude to wildlife preservation, it boasts a fantastic collection of national parks and game reserves, home to black and white rhino, while there are adventurous activities such as rafting, mountain biking and hiking to be experienced in the stunning landscapes.
+Despite being the smallest country in the southern hemisphere, the Kingdom of Swaziland packs a punch with everything it has to offer, making it a hidden gem for Swaziland safari holidays.
+This country is brimming with colourful rich culture, laid-back friendly locals, natural beauty and amazing wildlife – it is home to black and white rhino.
+With a progressive attitude to wildlife preservation, it boasts a fantastic collection of national parks and game reserves which are ideal for Swaziland safari tours.
+There are adventurous activities such as rafting, mountain biking and hiking to be experienced in the stunning landscapes.
+Swaziland tours often combine wildlife viewing with cultural experiences and outdoor adventures.

-Mkhaya Game Reserve, a swathe of unspoilt wilderness in the lowveld, is the place to head to see rhino.
+Mkhaya Game Reserve, a swathe of unspoilt wilderness in the lowveld, is one of the highlights of any Swaziland safari tour, especially for those keen to see rhino up close.
 It offers some of the best opportunities to see black and white rhino on foot as well as by vehicle.
 Other species are roan and sable antelope, tsessebe, elephant, giraffe, buffalo, hippo, crocodile and exquisite birdlife, including the elusive Narina Trojan.

 Travel Seasons